-- Laptop or computer

-- Stable internet connection

-- Microphone (for online exams)

-- Webcam (for online exams)
+- Laptop or computer - Stable internet connection - Microphone (for virtual office hours and online exams) - Webcam (for virtual office hours and online exams)

-Grading:
+Evaluation:

 The course grade will be based on two midterm exams and a final exam.
 All of the exam questions will be multiple choices.
 The material for all exams consists of the topics covered in the textbook as well as issues covered in the lectures.
 The distribution of the marks and tentative date for the exams are: